top of page

 Summer Squash

-High producing and versatile veggies to keep a gardener busy and happy all summer long!
+High-producing and versatile squashes to keep a gardener busy and happy all summer long!

 Summer squash celebration • Photography © Bottle and Brush Studio 2021

-Summer squash are the soft and tender varieties of squash that are harvested in summertime when young, before the skin hardens.
-Most common varieties of courgettes (zucchinis) and button squashes (patty pan) are called summer squash and their flesh texture is moist and taste is mild.
-Harvested in autumn, the winter squash, like spaghetti squash, gourds and all varieties of pumpkins, have hard skin, dense flesh, sweeter taste and can be stored through the winter.
-All of summer and winter squash are native to the North and Central America but the cylindric green zucchini has been cultivated for centuries in Italy after the introduction of cucurbits.
-It’s only since growing food in my Aussie backyard that I learnt all about the cultivation of various varieties but also how differently they are named from one continent to another (more about this on “Pumpkin or Squash?” page).
-But going back to the summer squash; when growing your own you learn that they are extremely productive, economic and fast-growing crops: they start to come out of your ears!
-The other good news is that there are a number of ways to prepare these versatile vegetables.
-I’m cooking and eating them most days during summer for a few years now.
+Summer squash is the soft and tender variety of squash that is harvested in the summertime when young before the skin hardens.
+The most common varieties of courgettes (zucchinis) and button squashes (patty pan) are called summer squash, and their flesh texture is moist, and taste is mild.
+Harvested in autumn, the winter squashes, like spaghetti squash, gourds and all varieties of pumpkins, have a hard skin, dense flesh, sweeter taste and can be stored through the winter.
+All summer and winter squash are native to North and Central America, but the cylindric green zucchini has been cultivated for centuries in Italy after the introduction of cucurbits.
+It’s only since growing food in my Aussie backyard that I learnt all about cultivating various varieties and how different they are named from one continent to another (see “Pumpkin or Squash?” post).
+But going back to the summer squash, when growing your own, you learn that they are extremely productive, economical and fast-growing crops.
+The other good news is that there are several ways to prepare these versatile vegetables.
+I’ve been cooking and eating them most days during summer for a few years now.
 That gives me the chance to explore so many recipes.
-When the season is over though, no more zucchinis until the next summer thank you!
-Not just because I’ve had enough but I’m now finding the ones at the supermarket so soft and disappointing after having so many organic freshies!
+When the season is over, though, no more zucchinis until the following summer.
+Thank you!
+Not just because I’ve had enough, I’m now finding the ones at the supermarket so soft and tasteless after having so many organic freshies all summer long!

 Garden summer squash • Photography © Bottle and Brush Studio 2019-21